 Search frequency rank (SFR) is the perfect example.
 At its most basic, there's actually not much difference between SFR and SERP indexing from traditional search engines.
 Much like SERP indexing, search frequency rank changes as often as... well, consumers change search terms.

-And understanding just how SFR is calculated can make all the difference when it comes to strategically marketing your brand on Amazon.
+And understanding just how SFR is calculated can make all the difference when it comes to strategically marketing your brand on Amazon in the USA and internationally.

 What is SFR (Search Frequency Rank)?